 Reflection and Refraction

 All waves will either reflect or refract depending on the right circumstances.
-Humans can see images or colour based on the reflections and refraction of light.
+Humans can see images or colours based on the reflections and refraction of light.

-The reflection waves of sound cause echoes and the reflection waves of light can be observed in different ways.
+The reflection waves of sound cause echoes and the reflected waves of light can be observed in different ways.
 Pay close attention to the following examples:

 - Specular reflection: this reflection can be observed from a smooth and flat surface.
 This can be seen in a mirror and the image is upright and virtual,